DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

 **Internal Information Security Management System (ISMS)**
 * a systematic approach to information security
 * focuses on processes, technology, and people desgined to help protect and managed an organization's information
-* ISO 27001 addresses need and approaches to implementing an ISMS
+* ISO 27001:2018 addresses need and approaches to implementing an ISMS
     * covers the following domains:
         * A.5 - Security policy management
+        * A.6 - Organization of Information Security
+        * A.7 - Human Resource Security
-        * A.8 - Organizational Asset management
+        * A.8 - Asset management
+        * A.9 - Access Control
         * A.10 - Cryptography policy
-        * A.11 - Physical security policy
+        * A.11 - Physical and Environmental Security (Policies)
+        * A.12 - Operations Security
-        * A.13 - Network security management
+        * A.13 - Network/Communciations security management
+        * A.14 - System Acquisition, Developement, and Maintenance
+        * A.15 - Supplier Relationships
+        * A.16 - Information Security Incident Management
+        * A.17 - Information Security Aspects of Business Continuity Management
         * A.18 - Security compliance management
-* Fucntions
+* Functions
     * Quantify risk
     * Develop and execute risk mitigation strategies
     * Provide formal reporting on status of mitigation efforts